-The Office of LGBTQI Life offers support and programming for gay, lesbian, bisexual, and transgendered students who may be struggling with issues that affect their academic performance.
+The Office of LGBTQI Life offers support and programming for gay, lesbian, bisexual, and transgender students who may be struggling with issues that affect their academic performance.

-The Office of Religious Life supports a staff of cross-faith chaplains who are available to counsel students on a wide variety of problems, including those that may affect academic performance.
+The Office of Religious Life supports a staff of cross-faith chaplains who are available to counsel students on a wide variety of issues, including those that may affect academic performance.